judith-marina/SQL-Retail-Sales_P1/README.md

-# Retail Sales Analysis SQL Project
+# SQL Project- Retail Sales Analytics

 ## Project Overview

-**Project Title**: Retail Sales Analysis
+**Project Title**: Retail Sales Analytics **Database**: `sql_project_p1`
-**Level**: Beginner
-**Database**: `p1_retail_db`

-This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
-The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
-This project is ideal for those who are starting their journey in data analysis and want to build a solid foundation in SQL.
+### **Project Overview**

+This project focuses on building a comprehensive retail sales database to derive meaningful business insights.
+Using SQL, the sales data was structured, cleaned, and analyzed to address critical business questions.
+The project involved performing exploratory data analysis (EDA) identifying patterns in sales performance, customer behavior and product trends.
+The findings are aimed at enhancing decision-making and driving data-informed strategies for the retail business.

 ## Objectives